-Axiomatically, the NING or DING trust must be a tax resident of a "good" state, Nevada or Delaware, or at least another good state that does not have an income tax.3 That usually means having a trustee resident in that good state.
+Needless to say, the NING or DING trust must be a tax resident of a "good" state, Nevada or Delaware, or at least another good state that does not have an income tax.
+That usually means having a trustee resident in that good state.